-For the year ended June 30, 2021, contribution requirements of the participating employers are established and may be amended by the KRS Board of Trustees.
-The City has contractually required contribution rates for the year ended June 30, 2021 was 4.76% of covered payroll.
+Contributions - Contribution requirements of the participating employers are established and may be amended by the KRS Board of Trustees.
+The City has contractually required contribution rate for the year ended June 30, 2022 was 5.78% (non-hazardous) of covered payroll.
 Employees that entered the plan prior to September 1, 2008 are not required to contribute to the Insurance Fund.
 Employees that entered the plan after September 1, 2008 are required to contribute 1% of their annual creditable compensation which is deposited to an account created for the payment of health insurance benefits under 26 USC Section 401(h) in the Pension Fund (see Kentucky Administrative Regulation 105 KAR 1:420E).

-For the fiscal year ended June 30, 2021, the contributions were \$11,616.
+For the year ended June 30, 2022, began contributing to the hazardous job classifications.
+For the year ended June 30, 2022, the City contributed \$18,730, or 100% of the required contribution for non-hazardous job classifications.